kamilMalinowski/kamilMalinowski/README.md

 🔸 👨🏻‍💻 I'm looking for a job!

-🔹 🌱 I’m currently learning everything 🤯

-🔸 🥅 2022 Goals: Learn Vue.js / React.js
+🔸 🥅 2022 Goals: Learn Vue.js and React.js

-🔹 🥁 Fun fact: I love play drums / guitar
+🔹 🥁 Fun fact: I love playing drums and guitar

 ### Connect with me: